LucidtechAI/las-docs/reference/java/latest.md

 #### `public JSONObject `[`createWorkflow`]`(JSONObject specification,`[`CreateWorkflowOptions`](#classai_1_1lucidtech_1_1las_1_1sdk_1_1_create_workflow_options)` options)`

 Creates a new workflow, calls the POST /workflows endpoint.
-Check out Lucidtech's tutorials for more info on how to create a workflow. see [https://docs.lucidtech.ai/getting-started/tutorials/setup_predict_and_approve](https://docs.lucidtech.ai/getting-started/tutorials/setup_predict_and_approve)
+Check out Lucidtech's tutorials for more information on how to create a workflow. see [https://docs.lucidtech.ai/getting-started/tutorials/setup_predict_and_approve](https://docs.lucidtech.ai/getting-started/tutorials/setup_predict_and_approve)

 **See also**: [CreateWorkflowOptions]

+(TTNote: Consider if above should be a link.)

 #### Parameters
 * `specification` Specification of the workflow, currently supporting ASL: [https://states-language.net/spec.html](https://states-language.net/spec.html).
 Check out the tutorials for more information: see [https://docs.lucidtech.ai/getting-started/tutorials/setup_predict_and_approve#creating-the-workflow](https://docs.lucidtech.ai/getting-started/tutorials/setup_predict_and_approve#creating-the-workflow)